XiXiangFiles/Wificutter/README.md

 # Wificutter
 There have two files in this project.The scanLan.cpp use to scan local LAN and it will save IP and Mac address in ArpList.txt.
-The other file can use it to send cut package to router.
+The other file can use it to crash the ARP table.

 * Install
 ````shell